weidongxu-microsoft/java-sdk-docs/http_client_pipeline.md

 * [OkHttp](https://square.github.io/okhttp/)
 * The new [HttpClient](https://openjdk.java.net/groups/net/httpclient/intro.html) introduced in JDK 11

-As noted, by default all HTTP based SDKs add the Netty implementation as a dependency.
-Because this is included by default, users of the Java client libraries for Azure do not need to explicitly include any dependency.

 ### Replacing the Default HTTP Client

 The dependency on Netty is removable if another implementation is preferred.
-This is done by excluding the Netty dependency in your build configuration files.
+This is done by excluding the Netty dependency in build configuration files.
 In a Maven pom.xml, you would exclude the Netty dependency, and substitute another dependency.
 Note that the following example shows how the Netty dependency is excluded from a real dependency on the `azure-security-keyvault-secrets` library.
 Depending on the libraries readers are using, be sure to exclude Netty from all appropriate `com.azure` libraries, as such:

 ```xml
 <dependency>